How to protect intellectual property at your startup

 Make sure you own it

 Before you can determine how to protect your intellectual property, you have to be sure you actually own it.
-If you developed your startup’s intellectual property while you were employed by another company, read over the contract with your former employer to ensure that it doesn’t have grounds to claim the rights to the IP.
+If you developed your startup’s intellectual property while you were employed by another company, read over the contract with your former employer to ensure that they don't have grounds to claim the rights to the IP.

 Hire an IP attorney

-Intellectual property law is extremely complicated, comprising rules for securing and enforcing legal rights to inventions, artwork, and design.
-An IP attorney can advise you on how to protect your intellectual property and devise a strategy to help you avoid common mistakes business owners make that can have significant financial and legal consequences.
+Intellectual property law is extremely complicated, with rules for securing and enforcing your legal rights.
+An IP attorney can advise you on how to protect your intellectual property and devise a strategy to help you avoid common mistakes that can have significant financial and legal consequences.

 Research your intellectual property

-Develop a list of every proprietary idea that’s unique and potentially valuable and that you believe your startup owns, including:
+Develop a list of every proprietary idea and potentially valuable asset that’s unique and that you believe your startup owns, including:

 - New product or service ideas